Harishk820/movie-gpt/README.md

 -deploying project to production
 -create signUp user account

-- implement sign in user api
+-implement sign in user api
 -Created Redux Store with userSlice
 -implemented signOut feature
 -Update profile

 - fetch movies from TMDB movies
-  --Bug Fixed
+  -Bug Fixed
   -sign Up display name and avtar
   -if the user is not logged in redirect to /Browse to login page and vice versa -Unsubscribed to onAuthStateChanged callback